Indonesia–Solomon Islands relations: Issues

-In 2016, the bilateral relations worsen as during United Nations General Assembly, Solomon Islands Prime Minister Manasseh Sogavare alleged the human rights violations in the Indonesian provinces of Papua and West Papua, and also push for the independence of the said provinces.
-Solomon Island pushed this issue together with Vanuatu, Nauru, the Marshall Islands, Tuvalu and Tonga.
+In 2016, bilateral relations worsen as during a United Nations General Assembly, Solomon Prime Minister Manasseh Sogavare alleged the human rights violations in the Indonesian provinces of Papua and West Papua, while also pushing for the independence of the said provinces.
+The Solomon Islands addressed this issue together with Vanuatu, Nauru, the Marshall Islands, Tuvalu and Tonga.
 Indonesia strongly rejected this accusation and accused these countries of interfering with its domestic affairs and Indonesia's national sovereignty.
-Indonesia saw this statements as politically motivated to support separatist groups notorious for its terrorist attacks.
+Indonesia saw this statement as politically motivated to support separatist groups notorious for its terrorist attacks.
 Indonesia in turn slams Solomon Islands and Vanuatu on their own domestic human rights problems.